 This 10-story Manhattan office building draws inspiration from the High Line, a neighboring feat of urban renewal that has attracted much attention to the area.
 Since the two are in such close proximity, the architects at COOKFOX decided to place an emphasis on human interaction with nature and the outside world with this project.
 In fact, each floor features a landscaped terrace that the building’s tenants will have access to – the building’s innovative approach to corporate office spaces aims to achieve LEED Gold Certification.

-The pieces of terra cotta masonry, manufactured by Boston Valley Terra Cotta, are 95% shipped to the site.
+The pieces of terra cotta rain screen, manufactured by Boston Valley Terra Cotta, are 95% shipped to the site.
 Currently, the scaffolding at 512 West 22nd is being taken down as the building draws closer to its completion.